 The data industry is one of the fastest-growing areas of IT.
-The global market for data is estimated to reach US$86.1 billion by 2024, and the upward trend in the volume and cost of data is expected to continue.
 To personalise marketing communications and public services, corporations and governments accumulate and process vast amounts of diverse data.
 Working with data is a substantial challenge for the IT industry as well.
 The software can be competitive only if it has effective algorithms for storing, processing and protecting data.
 Data are becoming one of the most valuable assets for a competitive advantage.
 As a consequence of this trend, companies are targeting employees with data skills.

 The market demand for data specialists is growing in proportion to the growth in data volumes.
-The Bureau of Labor Statistics (USA) ranks these specialists as one of the 20 fastest-growing specialties, with the number of people working with data expected to increase by 31% during 2019–2029.
-The Final Report on the European Data Market Monitoring Tool 2020 predicted that the number of data specialists in the EU, 2019 to 2025, may increase by 41%.
+The Bureau of Labor Statistics (USA) ranks these specialists as one of the 20 fastest-growing specialities.
+The Final Report on the European Data Market Monitoring Tool 2020 predicted that the number of data specialists in the EU, from 2019 to 2025, may increase by 41%.

 It is, therefore, important to understand the areas of responsibility, core competencies and skills of the various data specialists; the following sections discuss these areas in detail.

 Data professionals: specialisations and niches, key competencies, traits

 According to the definitions adopted in the EU, data professionals are workers who collect, store, manage, and/or analyse, interpret, and visualise data as their primary or as a relevant part of their activity.